Homological properties of the relative Frobenius morphism: Homological dimension

 \begin{proof}\pushQED{ } Let $k'$ be a finite, purely inseparable field extension of $k_R$ and let $e$ be such that $k'\subseteq F^e_*k_R$.
-Let $A^e$ be the localization of $S\otimes_RF^e_*R$ at the contraction of the maximal ideal of $F^e_*S$, let $k_{A^e}$ be the residue field of $A^e$, and fix the following notation:
+Let $A^e\colon=S\otimes_RF^e_*R$.
+Note that by \cite[Exp.~XV~Propostion~2a]{SGA5}, the relative Frobenius induces a homeomorphism on spectra so $A^e$ is local.
+Let let $k_{A^e}$ be the residue field of $A^e$.
+We fix the following notation:

 Our goal is to compare the Betti numbers of the relative Frobenius to those of the Frobenius on the perfect fibers of $\varphi\colon R\to S$, so we first look at the Betti numbers of $F^e_{S/R}\colon A^e\to F^e_*S$.
 Note that